Third Avenue–149th Street station: Exits

 The fare control is at platform level and there is a closed crossunder.
 Each fare control area has a bus transfer booth, which was used for the connection to the former Bx55 bus route that replaced the IRT Third Avenue Line in the Bronx.
 The extra booths and turnstiles, while still present, are no longer in use, having closed in July 1997 when system-wide free transfers were introduced with the MetroCard.

 For each platform, three staircases lead up from fare control to the street; the north side of 149th Street for the Manhattan-bound platform, and the south side for the Bronx-bound platform.
 The elevators are located on the west side of the intersection.
+The elevators were closed for replacement in the early 2020s and reopened in May 2025.

 Points of interest

 The station is located in the Hub, the oldest major shopping locale in the Bronx.